Cinco de Mayo celebrates resilience and culture of Mexican people

 The day falls on a Monday this year, meaning the bulk of the celebrations took place over the weekend.
 In California, a state with a large Mexican American population, there was a mix of art displays, classic car shows, parades and food truck offerings.

-In Austin, Texas, events included an opportunity for children to get their photo taken with characters from the Disney animated musical "Encanto," which is itself a celebration of Mexican culture.
+In Austin, Texas, events included an opportunity for children to get their photo taken with characters from the Disney animated musical "Encanto," which was inspired by Colombian culture but celebrates broader Latino cultures.
 A luncheon with speakers talking about the significance of the Mexican holiday and Mexican Americans in Austin was planned for Monday.

 Here's a look at the celebration and its roots: